 Over-the-counter (OTC) trading is where bespoke products are tailored to specific client requirements.
 The most common usage of OTC is in financial derivatives, where "OTC" means the opposite of "Exchange-traded".

 They come in where there is a need for unique, idiosyncratic terms for, as an example, an option, such as non-standard length of time, strike price, market conventions, or payoff structure and are negotiated between a buyer and issuer.
-Obscuro can guarantee privacy in both negotiating and structuring such products.
+Obscuro can guarantee confidentiality in both negotiating and structuring such products.

 This type of trading is made possible with Obscuro.

 Commercial agreements, such as a Service Level Agreement (SLA) between a supplier and buyer, are incredibly sensitive.
 They reveal commercial relationships and impact reputation where an SLA has failed.
-Agreements deployed to Obscuro can be entirely private, such that aside from the participants, nobody even knows the contract exists.
+Agreements deployed to Obscuro can be entirely encrypted, such that aside from the participants, nobody even knows the contract exists.
 These commercial agreements on Obscuro ushers in more efficient handling of automated payouts based on independently verified data supplied by oracles.